piuppi/Proof-of-Concepts/Misc/loading-alternative-JavaVM-from-CIFS-share.md

-# Loading alternative JavaVM from CIFS share
+# Loading alternative JavaVM from SMB share

 Java.exe and javaw.exe support an undocumented-hidden command-line parameter "-XXaltjvm" and also "-J-XXaltjvm".
 This instructs Java to load an alternative JavaVM library (jvm.dll or libjvm.so) from the desired path.